my thoughts about “that item of clothing’

 It toys with me.
 Plays with me.
 At least I have made the piece of clothing relevant to what it does to me.
 It makes me introverted and unable to speak to others.
 I have that cartoon like storm cloud thundering over my head.
 Ruminating.
 All the time.
 The silver lining in all this is that these days I challenge my belief system and I make riskier choices with my clothes, I get out the house even though I want to hide away.
 I will continue to wear my lustrous battle of armour.
 What I won’t be doing is weighing myself when I have it on.. 🙂

-Posted on 2015-10-15, in MY BRAIN -MY THOUGHTS, THIS IS LIFE, Write to create and tagged Body image, Eating Disorders, Life, Life Coping skills, Living with Mental illness, self-worth, the monster inside.
+Posted on Oct 15, 2015, in MY BRAIN -MY THOUGHTS, MY WORLD, Write to create and tagged Body image, Eating Disorders, Life, Life Coping skills, Living with Mental illness, self-worth, the monster inside.
 Bookmark the permalink.
 6 Comments.